jakob-ra/mubi2csv/readme.md

-# 🎬 MUBI Export Script
+# 🎬 MUBI User Data CSV Export

 A Python script to export your **MUBI watchlist** and **ratings** into CSV files, with optional **Letterboxd-compatible** formatting.
 Perfect for archiving your movie activity or migrating data.